-Is It Safe To Eat Pista During Pregnancy?
+Is It Safe To Eat Pistachios During Pregnancy?

-Yes, it is safe to include pistachios, albeit in moderate amounts, during pregnancy (1).
+Yes, it is safe to include pistachios during pregnancy (1).
 They are power-packed with protein, fiber, potassium, folate, calcium, and iron, all of which are important for the growth and development of the fetus.

 What Are The Benefits Of Pistachios During Pregnancy?

-The nutrients present in pista are beneficial during pregnancy and aid in the healthy development of the baby.
+The nutrients present in pistachios are beneficial during pregnancy and aid in the healthy development of the baby.
 The nutritional benefits include: